Wannda-Abreu/API-HelloFoodies/README.md

 - Secure: Built with security in mind to protect your data.

 ## Technologies Used
-- MySql Workbwnch
+- MySql Workbench
 - Node.js
-- Express,js
+- Express.js

 ## ## Tools Used
 <div>